 Boats & Safety

-Both Silver Spray and Silver Spray ll offer angling charters from Poole, Dorset.
-Both boats are built to fully comply with all required UK safety standards.
-Both boats being catamarans are very stable, and can comfortably fish in conditions where mono-hulls would be uncomfortable.
-Both boats are fitted with a flushing toilet.
+Silver Spray II offers angling charters from Poole and is built to comply with all required UK safety standards.
+Being a catamaran Spray II is very stable, and can comfortably fish in conditions where mono-hulls would be uncomfortable.
+The boat is fitted with a flushing toilet.
 Hot tea and coffee are provided free of charge when sea conditions allow.
 We have insulated fish storage, live bait tanks and rod storage.
 First class rods and reels are available if you don’t have your own.
 We carry a full range of tackle in case you have forgotten something.
 Please pay for any of Silver Spray’s equipment or tackle that you loose

 Our safety equipment includes: